adamedx/autographps-sdk/README.md

     businessPhones    : +1 (313) 360 3141
     displayName       : Starchild Okorafor

-Now you're ready to use any of PoshGraph-SDK's cmdlets to access and explore Microsoft Graph!
+Now you're ready to use any of AutoGraphPS-SDK's cmdlets to access and explore Microsoft Graph!
 Visit the [WALKTHROUGH](docs/WALKTHROUGH.md) for detailed usage of the cmdlets.

 ### How do I use the cmdlets from the CLI?